ilin-t/stork/README.md

 2. Data Transfer
 3. Pipeline Rewrite

+In this repository, we provide the code for our VLDB submission, together with short example use cases.

 ## Stages

-In this section, we describe the three stages, and provide a running example in the end.
+We describe the three stages, and provide a running example in the end.

 ### Pipeline Analysis
 The pipeline analysis stage is done by traversing the abstract syntax tree of a given pipeline.
 Stork generates essential metadata regarding the location and format of the data.
 Next, Stork formats and migrates the data to a new destination in a hosted Database Management System, cloud storage service, or a local file system.